Operation Badr (1973): Port Said sector

-Naval actions
+Naval engagements

 By 6 October the Egyptian naval task force was at Bab-el-Mandeb where they broke radio silence.
 When Operation Badr began at 14:00, Rear Admiral Fuad Abu Zikry authorized the fleet to proceed with the blockade via a codeword.
 Egyptian submarines and destroyers intercepted ships traveling through Bab-el-Mandeb destined for Eilat, and all Israeli maritime navigation in the Red Sea ceased.
 The blockade was a strategic success for Egypt, while the Israeli Navy and Air Force were incapable of lifting the blockade due to the long distance between Israel and Bab-el-Mandeb.
 Mines were laid at the entrance to the Gulf of Suez to prevent Israel from transporting oil from the Sinai fields to Eilat.
 Historian Gammal Hammad claims that a blockade was also enforced in the Mediterranean, while other sources dispute this.
 News of the blockade was censored in Israel.

 Aside from the blockade, the Egyptian Navy carried out several other missions.
 Coastal artillery at Port Said participated in the fire preparation by bombarding Fort Budapest and Fort Orkal, while coastal artillery at Suez hit targets opposite the Third Army.
 Missile boats bombarded Rumana and Ras Beyron on the Mediterranean, Ras Masala and Ras Sidr on the Gulf of Suez, and Sharm el Sheikh.
 Naval frogmen raided the oil installations at Bala'eem, disabling the massive driller.

 Several naval engagements took place between Egyptian and Israeli missile boats off the coast between Port Said and Damietta, including one on 8 October, when a flotilla of ten Israeli missile boats attempted to shell coastal targets along the Nile delta.
-Four Egyptian Osa class missile boats confronted six of them, leading to Battle of Baltim in which three of the Egyptian missile boats were sunk within forty minutes, with no Israeli casualties.
+Four Egyptian Osa class missile boats confronted six of them, leading to the Battle of Baltim in which three of the Egyptian missile boats were sunk within forty minutes, with no Israeli casualties.
 Egypt claimed to have sunk four Israeli "targets", three they believed to be motor torpedo boats and one missile boat.

 According to Chaim Herzog, Israel responded with a naval blockade of Egypt which damaged the Egyptian economy.
 However, the sea routes to Egypt's principal ports—Alexandria on the Mediterranean and Port Safaga on the Red Sea—remained secure and open to shipping for the duration of the war.